 If you are found guilty of a misdemeanor domestic violence charge for the third time in a seven-year period, you can be charged with a felony.
 Penalties, in this case, may include prison time.
 Aggravated domestic violence in Arizona is a class five felony that carries up to a two-and-a-half-year prison term for a first conviction.

-Our Phoenix domestic violence defense attorneys attack every weakness in the prosecution’s case and raise every possible defense.
+Our Phoenix domestic violence lawyers attack every weakness in the prosecution’s case and raise every possible defense.
 Defenses against domestic violence charges include:

 The consequence of a domestic violence conviction can stay with you for the rest of your life.
 If you are facing domestic violence charges, it is important to get an experienced criminal defense attorney on your side as soon as possible.
-Contact a Phoenix Criminal Defense attorney right away to schedule a free initial consultation.
+Contact a Phoenix domestic violence defense attorney at AZ Defenders right away to schedule a free initial consultation.
 Call (480) 456-6400 or contact us online.